Nakagin Capsule Tower: Design

-The capsules were fitted with utilities and interior fittings before being shipped to the building site, where they were attached to the concrete towers.
-Each capsule was attached independently and cantilevered from the shaft, so that any capsule could be removed easily without affecting the others.
-The capsules are all-welded lightweight steel-truss boxes clad in galvanized, rib-reinforced steel panels which were coated with rust-preventative paint and finished with a coat of Kenitex glossy spray after processing.
+Towers

+The building was composed of two interconnected concrete towers, eleven and thirteen floors tall, which housed 140 self-contained prefabricated capsules in total; most floors had eight capsules per tower, with a few exceptions.
+There were three bridge decks (6F, 9F, and 12F), each connecting the two towers with an external balcony.

-The cores are rigid-frame, made of a steel frame and reinforced concrete.
+The cores were rigid-frame, made of a steel frame and reinforced concrete.
 From the basement to the second floor, ordinary concrete was used; above those levels, lightweight concrete was used.
-Shuttering consists of large panels the height of a single storey of the tower.
+Shuttering consisted of large panels the height of a single storey of the tower.
 In order to make early use of the staircase, precast concrete was used in the floor plates and the elevator shafts.
-Because of the pattern in which two days of steel-frame work were followed by two days of precast-concrete work, the staircase was completely operational by the time the framework was finished.
+Because the construction schedule used a repeating pattern of two days of steel-frame work, followed by two days of precast-concrete work, the staircase was completely operational by the time the framework was finished.
 On-site construction of the elevators was shortened by incorporating the 3-D frames, the rails, and anchor indicator boxes in the precast concrete elements and by employing prefabricated cages.

+The architect said that this building reflected that asymmetry is part of the Japanese tradition.